Basic Statistics Every Data Scientist Should Know

 Let’s say you had an experiment.
 Like flipping a coin.

-To be more specific, you were running an experiment where you flipped a coin 3 times.
+To be more specific, you were conducting an experiment where you flipped a coin 3 times.

-What is the probability distribution that your coin will be heads?
+What is the probability distribution that your coin will land on heads?

 First, based on combinatorics.
 We can find out that there are 2³ or 8 possible combinations of results.